SmartPracticeschool/SBSPS-Challenge-4372-Sentiment-Analysis-of-COVID-19-tweets---Visualization-Dashboard/README.md

 3] Analysing_Tweets.py is a python file to analyse each and every tweets and giving sentient values to these tweets.
-4] Analysis.txt contains all sentiment vales of 1000 tweets and total vales are also given at the end 5] Covid.r is R programming file to collect the tweets from twitter(optional file)
+4] Analysis.txt contains all sentiment vales of 1000 tweets and total vales are also given at the end 5] Covid.r is R programming file to collect the tweets from twitter(optional file) 6] wordcloud.py is a file to create wordcloud
+7] designed_wordcloud.py is for designed wordcloud by using logo.png file 8] Figure_3.png is a actual wordcloud of mostly used words 9] Figure_1.png is a designed wordcloud